BetterWorks/django-angular-template-i18n-lint/README.md

 * angular translations using `{[{ 'xx'|translate }]}` and `<p translate>paragraph</p>`

-* supports a lot of custom angular directives, especially used by ArabellaTech (name starts with aa-)

 Usage:
 ======

     $ python django_angular_template_i18n_lint.py templates > not_translated.txt

 saves all untranslated strings into given file.
 The original option to wrap in translation blocks was removed, due to support of many translation options (i.e. angular).

 Program docs are available: